How do I become a candidate for the Liberal Party of Canada?

 How do I open a bank account?

 Visit your preferred financial institution and open a new account in the name of the financial agent (John Doe, Financial Agent).
-Elections Canada has prepared this form to assist financial institutions in opening accounts for political entities.
-We recommend that you bring a completed copy to the bank.
+Elections Canada has prepared an access to banking services form that should facilitate the process.
+We recommend that you bring a completed copy with you to the bank.

 What are the contribution limits?

-View the contribution limits for this year: http://my.liberal.ca/riding-associations/fundraising-programs/2018-contribution-limits-and-tax-credits/
+You can view the contribution limits for this year on this page.

-I have already contributed to my riding, can I still contribute to the nomination?
+A donor has contributed to their riding, can they still contribute to the nomination?

 The contribution limit for the riding association and a nomination contest are the same.
-This means that if you have already given the maximum to your riding, you cannot give more to a nomination contest.
-However, if you have not given the limit to the riding association, you can use the remaining amount to contribute to the nomination campaign.
+This means that if a person has already given the maximum to his riding, they cannot give more to a nomination contest.
+However, if they have not given the limit to the riding association, they can use the remaining amount to contribute to the nomination campaign.
+It should be noted that the nomination contestant is entitled to donate an additional $1000 in their nomination campaign account.

 Are contributions to a nomination eligible for a tax receipt?

-Contributions to a nomination contest are not eligible for a tax receipt.
+Contributions to a nomination contest are not eligible for a tax receipt but do count against a donor’s annual limit towards riding associations.

 How do I pay the nomination fee?